MicrosoftDocs/cpp-docs/docs/linux/linux-asan-configuration.md

 ## Install the ASan debug symbols

-To enable the ASan diagnosticsa, you have to install its debug symbols (libasan-dbg) on your remote Linux machine or WSL installation.
+To enable the ASan diagnostics, you have to install its debug symbols (libasan-dbg) on your remote Linux machine or WSL installation.
 The version of libasan-dbg that you load depends on the version of GCC you have installed on your Linux machine:

 |**ASan version**|**GCC version**|
 | --- | --- |